kkhtun/common-id-validator/README.md

 ## Introduction

-A package to validate commonly used resource identifiers in databases
+A light-weight low-dependency package to syntactically validate commonly used resource identifiers in databases and other systems.

 ## Installation